quantum-mob/Q3/README.md

      "Q3" or "Q3/guide/Q3"

 in the search field of the Wolfram Language Documentation Center (Mathematica help window) to get more information about the application.
+It will give users' guides and tutorials.

 NOTE: After installing the application, the first time you search a keyword in Wolfram Language Documentation Center (help window) Mathematica builds the search index of the new documentation files.
 It can take a few seconds to minutes depending on your computer.
 It happens only once (everytime you update the application) though.